Constructions of difference sets in nonabelian 2-groups: Future Directions

 We have described in this paper a streamlined procedure for demonstrating that all groups of order 64 and 256, apart from those that are excluded by the classical nonexistence results of Theorems~\ref{thm:turyn} and~\ref{thm:dillon}, belong to the class~${\cal H}$ of Hadamard difference sets.
 While we consider this to be a major achievement in combinatorics, it is unsatisfactory that we do not yet have a completely theoretical demonstration.

 We now propose the following directions for future research into Hadamard difference sets, with three overall objectives in mind.
-The first objective is to simplify and unify the various techniques of \cref{sec:further}, removing the reliance on extensive computer search and non-systematic methods (the transfer methods of \cref{subsec:transfer}, and the non-exhaustive application of \cref{prop:generalPTAimpliesDS} to groups of order~256).
+The first objective is to simplify and unify the various techniques of \cref{sec:further}, removing the reliance on extensive computer search and the non-systematic transfer methods.
 The second objective is to develop recursive or direct construction techniques for nonabelian groups, that are as powerful as \cref{thm:abelian-sigset} is for constructing signature sets on abelian groups.
 The third and ultimate objective is to resolve \cref{quest:the-big-one}.

 \begin{enumerate}[D1.]